ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 ## Shell script
 ----------

+### tcsh shell
+This shell is a improved c-shell in unix.
+It is not so friendly to use.
+- `setenv VAR XXXX`, set environment variable in terminal.
+- `:` is a special character in tcsh terminal.

 ### useful commands
 - `echo $?`, query shell exit status. *man bash* and search *special parameters* for more details about Linux bash special parameters.
 - `echo $0`, display shell name used by terminal.